horseshoe7/HSHTMLImageRenderer/README.md

 This class is a little dirty in its approach, but at least it's self-contained.
 That's all we as programmers can ask of anything smelly...

-`HSHTMLImageRenderer` wraps an NSOperationQueue and has NSOperations that take care of all the work.
+`HSHTMLImageRenderer` wraps an `NSOperationQueue` and has `NSOperation`s that take care of all the work.
 Unfortunately it can't all be done in the background because `UIKit` classes need to have their methods called from the main thread.
 So the actual method call of generating an image of the `UIWebView` is done on the main thread.
 You may need to find a good strategy for generating this cached content.
 You can't avoid the performance hit, but you CAN minimize it.
+This class has a `suspended` property that wraps that same property on the `NSOperationQueue`.
+Consider setting this to `YES` when you are scrolling through a `UITableView` or `UICollectionView` for a massively improved user experience.

-If you use Core Data, it could also make sense to add a transient property on the data model that provided the html content that you want to render.
-You'll have to play with that.
 Ultimately the images are in a `NSCache` against the `identifier` property as a key.

 Have a look at `ViewController.m` to get an idea of how to use the class.